 The programme correlates well with the stated strategic intentions of the Faculty and University.
-The programme also complies with the legal requirements of the State of Lithuania.
+As far as it is possible for us to ascertain the programme also complies with the legal requirements of the State of Lithuania.
 The SAR makes little direct mention of any overall consideration of broader international directives, although in discussion it became clear that there was a good level of awareness of relevant initiatives especially at European Commission level.